-I’ve been using the Personal Capital financial software now for the past few years.
+I’ve been using the Empower (formerly Personal Capital) financial software now for the past few years.
 However, I’ve only been dipping my toes in with it… until now.

 Quicken’s been my go-to software for just over 20 years.
 I stumbled on it back in 1999 when I first started at the career I just retired from.
 I was hired in as an engineer to fight the scary Y2K bug and Intuit was giving away their Quicken 98 software for free as a fix to anyone running older versions.